 Learn Estonian for Both Credit and Enjoyment!

-Don’t miss the wonderful opportunity provided by the Estonian language course offered at the University of Toronto.
-Students from all Toronto area universities (Toronto, York and Ryerson) can take the course for credit after getting permission from their home university to transfer the credit from U of T. After receiving permission, students from other institutions must pay a fee and submit an application to Woodsworth College to receive a University of Toronto student number and register.
-You may also consider simply auditing the course for personal fulfillment.
-The university plans to be back to in person learning this fall.
-Provided there is sufficient interest, online zoom sessions may be available for students from outside Toronto.
+With growing popularity, the University of Toronto continues to offer an Estonian language course as part of its curriculum.
+Although the university is generally back to inperson learning, given the success and interest for the course through pandemic influenced online learning, it will be available virtually via zoom this year as well.
+This will enable students from all Toronto area universities (Toronto, York and Ryerson) to take the course for credit, after getting permission from their home university to transfer the credit from the University of Toronto.
+After receiving permission, students from other institutions must pay a fee and submit an application to Woodsworth College to receive a University of Toronto student number and register.
+You can also consider auditing the course for personal fulfillment if it sounds interesting and too good to pass up!

-The course will be offered at the introductory level (EST 100H1F and EST 101H1S) and will build essential Estonian vocabulary, grammatical and communicative competence through a variety of reading, writing, listening and speaking activities.
+The course will build essential Estonian vocabulary, grammatical and communicative competence through a variety of reading, writing, listening and speaking activities.
 Popular songs, poetry, and structured and semi-structured dialogue are among the various tools for achieving these objectives.
 This will evolve to themed sessions using language for travel in Estonia, savouring the language of Estonian cuisine, and the lyrics of popular, folk and classical Estonian music.

-If you have ties to Estonian heritage and culture and have wanted to strengthen these bonds, this is a great opportunity to get a better appreciation of all things Estonian by enhancing your knowledge of the language.
-If you know of people who are held back from a closer connection with their Estonian heritage by their language skills, why not recommend this course to them?
+If you have ties to the Estonian heritage and culture and have wanted to strengthen these bonds, this is a great opportunity to get a better appreciation of all things Estonian by enhancing your knowledge of the Estonian language.
+If you know of people who are held back from a stronger bond with their Estonian heritage by their language skills, why not recommend this course to them?

 Estonian is an interesting language for its own sake.
-Estonian is different from most languages in Europe as it belongs to the Finno-Ugric language family, which also includes Finnish and Hungarian.
+Estonian is different from most spoken languages in Europe.
+It belongs to the Finno-Ugric language family, which also includes Finnish and Hungarian.
 The role of vowels in Estonian is among the greatest in any European language, whereby a string of vowels can form meaningful words around the frame of few consonants.
 It also has the additional vowels õ, ä, ö, ü.
-If you have trouble with the following tongue twisters, then this course is for you. Ülekooliline tööõigusabibüroo (university-wide legal aid office for employment), Jäääär (edge of the ice), Õueala (courtyard), Kõueöö (night of thunder), Puuõõnsus (hollow of the tree), Töö-öö (working night).
+If you have trouble with the following tongue twisters, then this course is for you. Ülekooliline tööõigusabibüroo (University-wide legal aid office for employment), Jäääär (edge of the ice), Õueala (courtyard), Kõueöö (night of the thunder), Puuõõnsus (hollow of the tree), Töö-öö (working night).
 One can even compose a complete sentence without using any consonants - Äia õe oaõieaia õueaua ööau!!!

 For more information, please see: https://www.visitestonia.com/en/why-estonia/your-quick-guide-to-the-estonian-language

-If you are interested in taking this course, please email Marju (email@example.com) and look the course up in U of T’s Arts & Sciences Faculty timetable:
+If you are interested in taking this course please email Marju (email@example.com) and look the course up in the University of Toronto’s Faculty timetable:

 Information for auditors can be found here:

 This course is a key part of the Estonian Studies Program at the University Of Toronto.
-It is made possible through the generous financial support of Tartu College and the Chair of Estonian Studies Foundation.
+It is made possible through the generous financial support of Tartu College and Chair of Estonian Studies Foundation in recognition of the importance of the Estonian Studies Program to the Estonian community.